Annual Conference Planning Committee Roles

 ➢ TIME COMMITMENT

 Planning committee members require a commitment through the end of the Annual Conference.
-During the course of the appointment, a planning committee members should anticipate an average of 5-10 hours of Association-related calls and project work per month, in addition to attending in-person and virtual meetings.
+During the course of the appointment, planning committee members should anticipate an average of 5-10 hours of Association-related calls and project work per month, in addition to attending in-person and virtual meetings.
 Time commitments ramp up significantly the months prior to the conference.

 ➢ COMMUNICATION & REPRESENTATION